 You've already subscribed

-Q: Is it important to make hiring decisions fast considering the specifics of the Dutch job market?
+Q: Is it important to make hiring decisions fast?

 Jan Willem: Yes, it’s very important.
 You have to make hiring decisions fast because candidates always have a few other options in addition to yours.
 Employers need to structure job offers carefully to make sure they’ll stand out among other opportunities.
 And “stand out” doesn’t imply the salary, because it’s just one of many other important factors.
 I’d say that your company’s specialization, work environment, and the technologies used in the process of software development are the main factors that will help you attract the right candidates.

-Q: What are the top three skills you want to see in candidates?
+Q: What are the top 3 skills you want to see in candidates?

 Jan Willem: Actually, they must be perfect!
 They must know everything.
 Still, I’d highlight: